MartinHelmut/number-generator/README.md

 -   Node >= 6
 -   All major browsers and IE >= 9

+Exceptions for Node are versions that reached the End-of-Life as defined under https://github.com/nodejs/Release#end-of-life-releases.

 ## Development

 If you want to contribute see the [CONTRIBUTING.md][cont]